tigerfarm/notifyweb/README.md

 + Listening on port: 8000
 ````

-## Register a Twilio Notify Bindin
+## Register a Twilio Notify Binding

 In a web browser, goto the [link](http://localhost:8000/)(http://localhost:8000/).
 ````